jbloomlab/dms_tools/docs/dms_inferprefs.rst

    :prog: dms_inferprefs

    n_pre
-    See :ref:`dms_counts` for specification of the file format.

-   n_post
-    See :ref:`dms_counts` for specification of the file format.
+    See :ref:`dms_counts` for full specification of the file format.

-   errmodel
-    See :ref:`dms_counts` for specification of the file format for the error files "n_err* or "n_errpre" and "n_errpost".

 Examples
 -----------